Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

 - Imagine that you are trying to bring your armpits to the floor in an [open] position such that it puffs out your chest slightly.
 This should improve the connection to your core.
+- Unlike salsa, WCS does not require you to dance with your knees slightly bent.
+- Unlike Lindy Hop, WCS does not have a mandatory "pulse", meaning that you don't have to bend your knees or bounce at the rhythm of the beat.
+That being said, you can use the pulse if it is a feeling and look you are going for.

 From Luke: